BORNEO: SABAH, MALAYSIA BIRDING TOUR: DETAILED ITINERARY

 We will make a particular effort to find the more retiring endemics, including the shy Crimson-headed and Red-breasted Partridges, the vivid, electric-green Whitehead’s Broadbill, the sedate and unobtrusive Whitehead’s Trogon, Fruithunter (or Black-breasted Fruithunter, once thought to be a triller but now considered to show close affinities with the thrushes), the vociferous Mountain Wren-Babbler and the diminutive Bornean Stubtail (with a song so high pitched that it is barely audible).

-Additional endemics we will be looking for on Kinabalu include Bornean Swiftlet, Golden-naped Barbet, the stunning Bornean Green Magpie, Bornean Treepie, Bornean Whistling-Thrush, Bornean Forktail, Everett’s Thrush (more likely to be heard than seen), Bornean Whistler, Eyebrowed Jungle Flycatcher, Black-sided Flowerpecker
+Additional endemics we will be looking for on Kinabalu include Bornean Swiftlet, Golden-naped Barbet, the stunning Bornean Green Magpie, Bornean Treepie, Pale-faced Bulbul, Bornean Whistling Thrush, Bornean Forktail, Everett’s Thrush (not easy), Bornean Whistler, Eyebrowed Jungle Flycatcher, Black-sided Flowerpecker and Mountain Black-eye.

-Other species we may well find include Black Eagle, Blyth’s Hawk-Eagle, Little Cuckoo-Dove, Sunda Cuckoo, Crimson-winged, Checker-throated and Maroon Woodpeckers, Sunda Cuckooshrike, Grey-chinned Minivet, Ochraceous Bulbul, Black-and-crimson Oriole, Grey-throated Babbler, Blyth’s Shrike-Babbler, the skulking White-browed Shortwing, Mountain Leaf and Yellow-breasted Warblers, Mountain Tailorbird, Indigo, Snowy-browed and Little Pied Flycatchers, Velvet-fronted Nuthatch and Temminck’s Sunbird.
+Other species we may well find include Black Eagle, Blyth’s Hawk-Eagle, Little Cuckoo-Dove, Sunda Cuckoo, Crimson-winged, Checker-throated and Maroon Woodpeckers, Sunda Cuckooshrike, Grey-chinned Minivet, Ochraceous Bulbul, Black-and-crimson Oriole, Grey-throated Babbler, Blyth’s Shrike-babbler, the skulking White-browed Shortwing, Sunda Bush Warbler, Mountain Leaf and Yellow-breasted Warblers, Mountain Tailorbird, Indigo, Snowy-browed and Little Pied Flycatchers, Velvet-fronted Nuthatch and Temminck’s Sunbird.

 The sulphur springs at Poring Hot Springs at the base of Kinabalu are a popular general tourist attraction.
 While Poring is a known site for the endemic Hose’s Broadbill, the chances of encountering this very rare bird here are exceedingly slim.
 It is, however, a good spot for the endemic Bornean Banded Pitta and there is a slim chance for the elusive Blue-banded Pitta.